ideocentric/ribbon-synth/README.md

 # ribbon-synth
-Ribbon Synthesizer written in Faust.
+Ribbon Synthesizer written in c++ built on the Daisy Seed platform.